EdDataScienceEES/tutorial-Kirstb-04/index.md

 - [Reverting Commits](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#1c-reverting-commits)
 - Merge Conflicts - what do they mean?

-2. **What is a Markdown?** - Section two will cover what a markdown document is
+2. **What is a Markdown?** - Section two will cover what a Markdown document is

-3. **Formatting a Markdown** - Section three will go over useful markdown language
+3. **Formatting a Markdown** - Section three will go over useful Markdown language

 *Images*